XMAMan/SmallSI/readme.md

         body.Velocity.Y += this.Settings.Gravity * dt; //v2 = v1 + a * dt     a = gravity
     }

-    //Step 4: Apply Normal- and Friction-Force by using sequentiell impulses for (int i = 0; i < this.Settings.IterationCount; i++) {
+    //Step 4: Apply Normal- and Friction-Force by using sequential impulses for (int i = 0; i < this.Settings.IterationCount; i++) {
         foreach (var c in constraints)